 Travel and accommodation

 News sources, often companies, will sometimes offer journalists free transport or accommodation to get to cover a story.
 Our standard position is that we pay our own way and make our own travel arrangements.
 If that is impractical or will restrict access to sources, you must consult your manager about the offer.
 Permission will normally be given only if the story warrants coverage and to insist on paying would be impractical.
-In this case, a donation equivalent to the costs Reuters would have incurred should be made to a suitable charity and the donation logged.

 In exceptional circumstances, it may be impossible to get to the news without accepting free travel or accommodation.
 Such cases might include flying to a remote location to cover a famine story with an aid organisation, taking a military flight to a war zone or interviewing a company CEO on a private jet.
 Again, journalists must obtain permission from their manager to proceed.
 The manager needs to weigh such factors as access, newsworthiness and the potential for a conflict (what if there is no story out of the trip?) and may need to escalate.